 It needs to be stressed that we study this problem in the most basic setup of supervisory control: namely a supervisor can only enable/disable controllable events.
 No further assumption on special events is made.
-In this basic setup, finding one controllable path from a non-marker state to a marker state is in fact a very strong requirement.
-For example if the vehicle is at zone 3, a path of length one to reach zone 1 is ``28" and to reach zone 2 is ``24".
-Neither path alone, however, is controllable (as events 24 and 28 are uncontrollable).
+In this basic setup, finding one controllable path from a {reachable} state to a marker state is in fact a very strong requirement.
+For example if the vehicle is at zone 3, a path of length one to reach zone 1 is ``16" and to reach zone 2 is ``18".
+Neither path alone, however, is controllable (as events 16 and 18 are uncontrollable).
 In fact there does not exist any controllable path from zone 3 to zone 1 or 2.
-This prompts us to consider not a single path but all possible paths between non-marker and marker states. $\diamond$ \end{example}
+This prompts us to consider not a single path but all possible paths between {reachable states} and marker states. $\diamond$ \end{example}

-For a general DES plant modeled by $\bf G$, the requirements (i) and (ii) on the service vehicle in the above example can be stated as follows:

-\begin{enumerate}[(R1)] \item Whichever state the plant is at, in the worst case it can reach {\it at least} one of marker states in no longer than $N$ steps ($N$ is a prescribed positive integer).

-\item Whichever state the plant is at, in the worst case it can reach {\em each} marker state $q_{m,i}$ in no longer than $N_i$ steps ($N_i$ is a positive integer heterogeneously prescribed for $q_{m,i}$). \end{enumerate}